tomdixonn/Homework_16/README.md

  - Bonus command to output results into a new text file named `zenmapscan.txt`:
 ![alt text](https://github.com/tomdixonn/Homework_16/blob/main/scan3.JPG)
-- Zenmap vulnerability script command:
+- Zenmap vulnerability script command: `nmap -p 139,445 -oX enum2.xml --script samba-vuln-cve-2012-1182,smb-enum-shares --script-args vulns.showall 192.168.0.10`

-- Once you have identified this vulnerability, answer the following questions for your client: `nmap -p 139,445 -oX enum.xml --script samba-vuln-cve-2012-1182,smb-enum-shares 192.168.0.10`
+- Once you have identified this vulnerability, answer the following questions for your client:
   1. What is the vulnerability:

   2. Why is it dangerous: